Skip to main content Skip to main navigation

 An 1854 letter from Onderdonk to Alden Spooner transmitting a book for the Atheneum and requesting others from Spooner can be found in the Spooner collection (ARC.098).

 Various Onderdonk transcriptions were further transcribed in typescript by BHS librarians over time.
-These are on the library's shelves and can be found, along with Onderdonk's published works held by BHS, through the on-line catalog, Bobcat.
+These are on the library's shelves and can be found, along with Onderdonk's published works held by CBH, through the library catalog.
 Use keyword "Henry Onderdonk."
 Also, some of Onderdonk's transcriptions were published by BHS in the quarterly journal it produced at various times in in its history.
-The inventory of the journals' content is available through the on-line catablog, Emma, found under the heading Journals of Long Island History.
+There is a PDF inventory of the journals' content available to researchers upon request.
 Within the inventory, search "Onderdonk."
-The journals themselves are in the BHS library.
+The journals themselves are in the library at CBH.

-BHS also holds genealogical information about the Onderdonks.
-See Genealogy of the Onderdonk family in America (CS71.O53.1910).
-Also see Edna Huntington's transcription of Onderdonk's journal, Diary or dates of marriage and deaths of my family and friends, 1779-1859, which has more substantive entries than the title suggests (CS71.O53.1934).
+CBH also holds genealogical information about the Onderdonks.
+See Genealogy of the Onderdonk family in America (CS71.O53 1910).
+Also see Edna Huntington's transcription of Onderdonk's journal, Diary or dates of marriage and deaths of my family and friends, 1779-1859, which has more substantive entries than the title suggests (CS71.O53 1934).

-Queens County Library holds some Henry Onderdonk material in two collections: the Union Hall Academy records and the Joseph Onderdonk Skillman correspondence.
+Queens County Library holds some Henry Onderdonk material in two collections: the Union Hall Academy records (U-1) and the Joseph Onderdonk Skillman correspondence (S-7).

 The Library of Congress holds two Onderdonk items as part of its Miscellaneous Manuscripts collection (MSS 5670).